Lower Glen Farm Equestrian Center

 Similar in design to the Pump House (Building #11 below), this building is a one-story, two-bay cobblestone garage with a gable on him roof and a triangular eyebrow clerestory.
 The windows have segmented arches.
 The building measures 28 X 33 ft. with a total area of 924 sq. ft and was built in various stages circa 1907 to 1926.

-Built circa 1895-1907, this one-story structure is the smaller of two wood-framed out-buildings that form the eastern boundary of the complex and abut Glen Farm Road.
-It measures 18 X 52 ft. for a total area of 936 sq. ft..
-It is located perpendicular to Building #3B that parallels Glen Farm Road.
+Built circa 1895-1907, the structure collapsed in 2017 and was removed.
+This one-story structure was the smaller of two wood-framed out-buildings that formed the eastern boundary of the complex and abut Glen Farm Road.
+It measured 18 X 52 ft. for a total area of 936 sq. ft..
+It was located perpendicular to Building #3B that parallels Glen Farm Road.

-Built circa 1897-1907, this building measures 25 X 138 ft. for a total area of 3,459 sq. ft. the one-story wood-framed shingled building sits on a rubblestone foundations.
-It has a gable-style roof.
-It has eight sliding barn doors on its west side.
+Built circa 1897-1907, was razed in 2017 due to major structural problems.
+This building measured 25 X 138 ft. for a total area of 3,459 sq. ft. the one-story wood-framed shingled building that sat on a rubblestone foundations.
+It had a gable-style roof.
+It had eight sliding barn doors on its west side.